Phone (269) 925-0616

 To ensure proper billing of taxes and required notices I encourage you to notify us of any name changes, mailing address changes or business changes.

 Again, this year we will out in the neighborhoods taking pictures and updating our records.
 The State Tax Commission requires assessors to reassess 20% of all properties and to verify all sales within the Township each year.
 By law, we are required to have a drawing of the improvements and pictures of the properties.
-With that said, if you should see a vehicle driving by slowly, it is probably us.
 We will be in a marked vehicle and will have identification.

 What's New in Assessing